Mercy-nenoh/alx-low_level_programming/0x03-debugging/README.md

-Program that prints the largest of three integers.
+Program that converts a date to the day of year and determines how many days are left in the year, taking leap year into consideration.